Become a Highly Effective Negotiator

 Many negotiators that we begin teaching know that they should prepare, they just don’t know how.
 On our Negotiation Skills Programme, named ‘Top Gun’, we share a very effective tool for preparing called a ‘Squaredance’.
 This tool has been developed over the last decade and is a key piece of our intellectual property – To get a copy of this tool please contact us.

 Here is another tool that you can use to prepare better – ‘OPV’.
 Edward De Bono developed a set of tools that enables us to solve problems easier.
 One of these tools is ‘OPV’ – ‘Other People’s Views’.
 At first glance it is too simple.
 Yet, used properly it can be very powerful.
 Firstly, list on a piece of paper all the people in the negotiation, from the direct person of influence, to all the other influencers involved.
 Second, one by one, ‘step into the shoes’ of each person, looking to understand their perspective, their concerns and their wants, writing those thoughts next to each person’s name.
-This tool can prove invaluable and you’ll be surprised how much you can glean by almost ‘guesstimating’.
+This tool can prove invaluable and it will surprise you how much you can glean by almost ‘guesstimating’.

 This image shows the 10 DATT (Direct Attention Thinking Tools) developed by Edward De Bono.